johnmtayag/Amazon-Recommender-System/README.md

   <img src="images/iforest_average_curves_3d.png" alt="Change in Average Curve as Outlier Score changes" width="600"/>
 </p>
 <div align="center">
-Similar to figure 33, but with the data displayed in a 3D space to visualize the change in shape more easily.
+<b>Figure 30:</b> Similar to figure 36, but with the data displayed in a 3D space to visualize the change in shape more easily.
 </div>
 <br>